CBC and CGI Workshop Registration

 If you have any questions, please don’t hesitate to contact us at cbcsupport@helpspotmail.com

-Workshop: Virtual HPC Introduction
+Workshop: Virtual ChIP-Seq/ATAC-Seq

-Time: 8.30am - 12.00pm
+Time: 10:00am - 2:00pm

 Location: Online